-I am the appointed actuary to MECIL and am a Partner of PricewaterhouseCoopers New Zealand.
+I am the Appointed Actuary to MECIL and am an Executive Director of PricewaterhouseCoopers Consulting (New Zealand) LP.
 I am independent of MECIL.

 In my opinion:

 - the actuarial information contained in the financial statements has been appropriately included in those statements; and - the actuarial information used in the preparation of the financial statements has been used appropriately; and - MECIL is maintaining a solvency margin as required under the Solvency Standard for Non-Life Insurance Business issued by the Reserve Bank of New Zealand.